Things to do in Kampot for 3-day trip

 Experiencing Kayak and Paddle boat in Kampot

 This is the most popular to do thing in Kampot that you should not miss.
 The last but not least of our Day 2 was to see the sunset while kayaking.
 We visited Bopha Prey Guest House, which is located on the other side of the river (Acardia’s).
-This is a good place as starting point for kayaking around the river there.
-We rent a canoe kayak while some might prefer paddle boat and drive along the river.
+This is a good place as a starting point for kayaking around the river there.
+We rent a canoe-kayak while some might prefer a paddle boat and drive along the river.
 Each costs USD 5.00/hour.
 Besides sea foods, this restaurant also serves finger foods at an affordable price.
 This was the exhausting day for me because of heavily swimming and kayaking.
+I know some people might be a bit nervous to try kayaking for the first time but it’s a brilliant experience that you should definitely give it a go.
+You can check out the article on campingfunzone.com where it goes into the things you need to know before you go to make you feel more prepared!

 Try out Zipline across Kampot River